-warranted or not; and the committee's determination as to whether an investigation is
+warranted or not; and the Research Integrity Officer's determination as to whether an investigation is

 recommended and whether any other actions should be taken if an investigation is not

 recommended.
-Institutional will review the report for legal sufficiency.
+Institutional council will review the report for legal sufficiency.

 b.
 Comments on the Draft Report by the Respondent and the Whistleblower